pjmartinez/TFM_UM-eqtls/README.md

 ### Beginning the statistical analysis
-All the following R code has been condensed into a single script "Full_DE_analysis.R" in the "r_analysis" directory of the tutorial repository.
+All the following R code has been condensed into a single script [DESeq.R](https://github.com/pjmartinez/TFM_UM-eqtls/blob/main/DESeq2/DESeq.R) in the r_analysis directory of the tutorial repository.
 You can open that in RStudio rather than copying and pasting from here if you'd like.

 This first chunk of code will load the necessary R packages and assign values to some R objects we'll use to tell `DESeq2` how and where to read and write files.
 Note that in this example, the code is expecting to find the "count" directory in the parent of the project directory (that's what directory <- "../count" means).
 For this code to work, you'll have to edit the path to point to the directory containing your count data.